Adopting in NZ

 First contact and information meeting

 If you're considering adoption, the best place to start is to contact us.
 Adoption social workers can answer any initial questions you have and tell you when the next group information session is in your area.
-At the session, you’ll get an overview of the adoption process as well as information about other ways of caring for tamariki or children that you might want to consider.
+At the session, you’ll get an overview of the adoption process as well as information about other ways of caring for tamariki that you might want to consider.
 You'll meet people who can answer your questions and get an application form.

 Applying to adopt